Topology-Aware Surface Reconstruction for Point Clouds: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduce a technique that performs surface reconstruction from point scans while optimizing the topology of the surface.
+In this work we introduce a technique that performs surface reconstruction from point scans while optimizing the topology of the surface.
 The results show that the optimization converges to the desired topology and yields accurate reconstructions.
 There are many potential future directions for improvement.
 For example, while our choice of basis and cost functions are intuitive and work well in practice, there are many other possibilities which could be explored.
-In our approach, we also do not assume normal information.
-If such information is available, even partially, it should be possible to incorporate it into the optimization.
-Furthermore, while the likelihood function yields an good initial candidate for the reconstructed surface, it would be highly desirable to further locally improve it to take in local geometric features such as smoothness into account.
+While we do not have guarantees on the reconstruction, if the functional does not converge or converges to a large value, we can detect the failure.
+Likewise, if the extracted generator does not have the correct topology or is far from the points, we can again detect failure.
+As our algorithm is based on gradient descent we can retry with different initializations.

+Our approach for extracting the surface from the super-level set and subsequently optimizing it is currently quite simple and could clearly be improved.
+As the examples show, the result is ``close" and has the correct topology, the results would be improved if local geometric features such as smoothness could be taken into account.
 This could produce much higher resolution reconstructions while remaining ``close" to the topologically correct surface.
+This could also take normal information into account which could further improve both the optimization and the final extracted surface.
+An alternative approach would be to use the super-level set as a guide or constraint on implicit methods to extract the final surface.
+It remains an open question how implicit methods could be modified to extract non-manifold surfaces, e.g. manifolds with boundaries, intersections of manifolds, etc. This is a future direction which we intend to pursue.

 The general area of topology-aware geometry processing remains largely unexplored, with many possible future directions of research.
 Here we addressed only single scan reconstructions while it may be possible to jointly optimize over a collection as shape categories in collections often share many topological properties.
 Similarly, this type of approach could also be applied to time-varying scans, e.g. point clouds representing motion, where the codimension of the surface is greater than 1.
+Finally, in the case of collections our approach could be extended to combine topology inference with reconstruction or representation learning by inferring the topology at the same time as optimizing with respect to it.